 Planning for knowledge cities; technology and urban planning; urban and environmental planning; improving planning capacity.

 B.A. and Ph.D.
 (Academy of Economic Studies, Bucharest, Romania) Associate Professor Economics/Environmental Studies.
 Gabriela teaches Economics (Principles and Intermediate Micro and Macro), Environmental Economics, Ecological Economics and a senior Seminar in Environmental Studies.
-Since 2008 she also teaches a Master’s course Economics of Coastal and Marine Areas at the University Center of the Westfjords in Iceland.
+Since 2008 she also teaches a Master’s course Economics and Policies of Coastal and Marine Areas at the University Center of the Westfjords in Iceland.
 Chair of the Environmental Studies Programme at Grenfell Campus, Memorial University of Newfoundland.

 |AS387||(709) 637-6200 ext 6472||/social-science/environmental-studies/PublishingImages/gsabau1.jpg|